PSyalPySal/VeryVariableExperiments/README.md

 A typical project involves:
 1. Scoping current research/work done to address the question/observation
 2. Finding and cleaning relevant data
-3. If the conclusion is interesting, try to write findings.
-If not, just keep stuff on GitHub.
+3. Summarizing findings, if intereseting.
+If not, keeping source-code/datasets/documents on GitHub.

 ## Projects